×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Fukuoka, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a shared apartment to a private house.
 Next, you should research the different neighborhoods in Fukuoka to find one that suits your lifestyle and needs.
 Some popular areas include Hakata, Tenjin, and Daimyo.
 Consider factors such as proximity to work or school, access to public transportation, and the presence of amenities like shops and restaurants.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms that list properties for rent in Fukuoka, such as SUUMO, Homes, and GaijinPot.
 These websites allow you to filter results based on your preferences, and they provide photos and detailed information about each property.
 If you're already in Fukuoka, you can also visit real estate agencies in person.
 English-speaking agents are available at some agencies, which can be helpful if you're not fluent in Japanese.
 When you find a property you're interested in, you'll need to contact the landlord or real estate agent to arrange a viewing.
 Be prepared to provide information about your employment and income, as landlords in Japan often require proof of stable income.
 Before signing a lease, make sure you understand all the terms and conditions.
 Leases in Japan typically require a deposit and key money, which is a non-refundable payment to the landlord.
 You may also need a guarantor, who is a person that agrees to pay your rent if you're unable to.
 Finally, once you've signed the lease and paid all necessary fees, you can move into your new home in Fukuoka.
-Remember to register your new address at the local ward office within 14 days of moving in," explained one expat living in Fukuoka, Japan.
+Remember to register your new address at the local ward office within 14 days of moving in," said one person in Fukuoka.

 Get Quote